May 6, 2025

 Loyola Medical School GPA

-Now that you know just how challenging it will be to get into Stitch School of Medicine, it’s essential to know what GPA you should aim for to be considered a competitive applicant.
-The average GPA and science GPA of the incoming class was 3.7 and 3.6, respectively.
+Now that you know just how challenging it will be to get into the Stritch School of Medicine, you must know what GPA you should aim for to be considered a competitive applicant.
+The average GPA of accepted students was 3.78, so you should aim for a GPA above 3.8.

 Loyola Medical School MCAT

-One of the most important scores to consider when considering Loyola is its median MCAT score.
+One of the most important scores to consider when considering Loyola is its average MCAT score.
 Since Loyola assesses its candidates using holistic measures that consider their entire application, it does not have MCAT cut-off scores.

 If you want to truly stand out, meet with an expert tutor in Chicago at Inspira Advantage.
 Our experts will help you grasp important concepts in all sections of the MCAT.